bhoreal/docs.bhoreal.com/README.md

 ### Organization

-The majority of the content herein is stored in the docs directory as a set of Markdown files.
+The content herein is stored in the docs directory as a Markdown file.
 Images are stored in the images directory.
 The root directory contains the HTML, CSS, and JavaScript that makes everything pretty and organized.

 ### Attributions